-By the numbers, depression and anxiety are one of the major reasons which cost the global economy almost AUD 1.5 trillion per year in productivity.
-Despite Security Services and guarding is one of the world’s exponentially growing occupation, it is very surprising that little attention is given by researchers to mental health issues within the security industry.
+By the numbers, depression and anxiety is one of the major reasons which cost the global economy almost AUD 1.5 trillion per year in productivity.
+Despite security services and guarding is one of the world’s exponentially growing occupation, it is very surprising that little attention is given by researchers to mental health issues within the security industry.

 Initiatives such as R U OK Day or World Mental Health day, people are increasingly becoming aware of the importance of Mental Health.
 Especially in the current world scenario, where uncertainty looms around the corner, it is crucial for everyone to be more self-aware of their mental health and be positive in such times.
-May it be job losses, industries being shut due to the restrictions being enforced in different states of Australia, people are finding it difficult to cope up.
+May it be losses, industries being shut due to the restrictions being enforced in different states of Australia, people are finding it difficult to cope up.

 Mental Health in Security Industry

 Various recent studies validate the facts that security industries disregard the importance of mental health concern amongst the security guards.
 Poor mental health is common amongst security guards is not only prevalent but also it is correlated to physical/ verbal aggression, anger, and hostility.
 MA Services Group drives various initiatives to provide mental health support to our team members so that we can foster the very traits to which they are highly vulnerable and protect them from being susceptible to it.
-Today, it is an alarming reality that the majority of the industry owners are unaware of the same.
+Today, it is an alarming reality that the majority of industry owners are unaware of the same.

 R U OK?

-Do you feel that someone close around you or in your circle is not behaving as they would normally?
+Do you feel that someone close to you or in your circle is not behaving as they would normally?
 Perhaps they are not just themselves.
 Trust your gut instinct and act on it.